-Good Reasons to Live in the Phoenix Metro Area
+Go Fishing in the Phoenix Metro Area

 But those of us who enjoy angling have a nugget in the rough that outsiders may not be aware of.
 The Phoenix metropolitan area has one of the biggest urban fishing programs in America

 My wife and I were, at one point, in search of activities that didn't cost a fortune.
 Just as everyone else has experienced, our budget was tight.
 But what sorts of things could we really get involved with?
-Enter the Arizona Game and Fish Department's cooperative urban fishing program which has as a goal " to provide nearby fishing opportunities to city dwellers as a more convenient alternative to long-distance travel to lakes outside of town."
+Enter the Arizona Game and Fish Department's cooperative urban fishing program which has a goal " to provide nearby fishing opportunities to city dwellers as a more convenient alternative to long-distance travel to lakes outside of town."

 Urban Fishing Permits

 One day while walking through Walmart doing errands, we saw a big sign above the sports department announcing, "Urban Fishing Permits."
 We were curious what such a permit was for.
 A clerk told us that there were 15 lakes in the metro Phoenix area parks that were fishable.
 We hadn't realized how many stocked lakes were out there!
 These lakes are stocked with rainbow trout, channel catfish, sunfish, bluegill, and large-mouthed bass.
 Carp, white amur, tilapia, and crappie are not regularly stocked.